songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   **D. Perform a Code Check for any memory leaks**

-* SQS, delete queue without notification
+* SQS, delete your queue without notification

   Regarding Amazon SQS, what happens if there is no activity against a queue for more than 30 consecutive days?